bitnami/charts/bitnami/redis-cluster/README.md

 ```

 ### Using password file
-To use a password file for Redis&trade; you need to create a secret containing the password.
+To use a password file for Redis&reg; you need to create a secret containing the password.

 > *NOTE*: It is important that the file with the password must be called `redis-password`